 Part 1: Selectively Exporting WhatsApp Chats to Excel

 You may have heard/read about the iTransor for WhatsApp software if you have been researching how to do other things in WhatsApp, such as create backups.
-The iTransor for WhatsApp tool by iMyFone is the best program you can use to complete all your WhatsApp administrative tasks, such as exporting chats and transferring your data.
+The iTransor for WhatsApp tool by iMyFone is the best program you can use to complete all your WhatsApp administrative tasks, such as exporting WhatsApp chats to excel and transferring your data.

 Due to the clean user-interface, navigating around the software is easy.
 Furthermore, the program does most of the work automatically, with you only having to complete the most basic tasks.
 Once you have downloaded and installed the iTransor program from our website, you will need to create a backup.
 This can be done by: